mjwakex/Country-guesser/README.md

 # Country guesser
- Game that quizes you on you Geography knoweldge, wether it's captials or countries
+ Game that quizzes you on your Geography knowledge, whether it's capitals or countries